 The Importance of Marketing Materials

+Having professional and engaging marketing materials is crucial for a successful vendor presence.
 Brochures, business cards, and flyers should clearly convey what you offer and how potential customers can follow up after the event.

 Make sure to include your website or social media handles so curious customers can find you afterward.